-Long-time readers of this column may remember the reader who wanted to know where she could donate her fabric scraps.
-I offered details on a small organization in Texas that turns new fabric scraps into quilts for shelters, churches and other charities.
+Long-time readers of this column may recall the reader who wanted to know where she could donate her fabric scraps.
+I offered details on a small organization in Texas that turns new fabric scraps into quilts for shelters, churches, and other charities.

 Apparently reader G.W. was not the only reader with fabric scraps too good to throw away.
 Everyday Cheapskate readers sent so many donations, this group is set for years.
 Now they’re waving a white flag begging us to stop!
 Still the requests pour into my mail box from readers with an apparent case of Fabric Scrap Overload Syndrome.
 So far, I am unable to come up with any alternative groups or individuals in need of fabric scraps.

 But not to worry.
 You may rethink your plans to give away your fabric stash when you discover all the ways to turn your scraps into fabric assets.